NYULibraries/ariadne/README.md

 ## Backend

-The Resolve backend is a simple API written in Golang, that takes an [OpenURL](https://biblio.ugent.be/publication/760060/file/760063.pdf) and returns electronic links from an SFX Knowledgebase that represent NYU's e-holdings of the resource identified by the OpenURL.
+The Resolve backend is a simple API written in Go, that takes an [OpenURL](https://biblio.ugent.be/publication/760060/file/760063.pdf) and returns electronic links from an SFX Knowledgebase that represent NYU's e-holdings of the resource identified by the OpenURL.
 It is essentially an API